 - Lidestav, G., M. Poudyal, E. Holmgren, and E.C.H.
 Keskitalo (2013) “Shareholder perceptions of individual and common benefits in Swedish Forest Commons”, International Journal of the Commons 7(1): 164-182.

 - Poudyal, M. (2011) “Chiefs and trees: tenures and incentives in the management and use of two multipurpose tree species in agroforestry parklands in Northern Ghana”, Society and Natural Resources 24(10): 1063-1077.

 - Poudyal, M., K. Rothley, and D. Knowler (2009) “Ecological and economic analysis of poaching of the greater one horned rhinoceros (Rhinoceros unicornis) in Nepal”, Ecological Applications 19(7): 1693-1707.

-I am a Postdoctoral Research Officer in the School of Environment, Natural Resources and Geography at Bangor University.
+I have recently completed a Postdoctoral Fellowship (Sep 2013-Jan2017) in the School of Environment, Natural Resources and Geography at Bangor University.
 I am also associated with ForestAction Nepal as a Research Fellow, and with the Centre for Ecology Law and Policy (CELP) in the UK as a Research Associate.

 View/download my full resume HERE.